t-clark04/t-clark04/README.md

   - Analyzed a Kaggle dataset containing Spotify Web API metrics for over 13,000 songs to attempt to explain variations in song popularity.

+### Goals 🏆
+- By the end of the semester, I hope to have:
+  - Expanded my data science toolbox (in terms of both breadth *and* depth).
+  - Improved upon my data storytelling and general communication skills.
+  - Gained greater assurance in my planned career path as a future data analyst.

 ### Tech Toolbox 🛠️
 - **Languages and Tools:** R, Python, Microsoft Excel
 - **R Packages:** tidyverse and ggplot2, dplyr, Shiny, Plotly, rgl